benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 Support your views with reference to the text.
 (6)

-The writer uses a list to describe how she feels about ~~her daughter~~ Rosamond.
+Student response: The writer uses a list to describe how she feels about ~~her daughter~~ Rosamond.
 "My little lady – my lamb – my queen – my darling".
 This shows how Hester loves Rosamond like her own daughter because she sees her as her darling.

 Also the writer uses an alliteration th to demonstrate her love for Rosamond. "life stealing slowly back again into her little ~~tiny~~ gentle limbs."
 This alliteration shows how Hester is feeling relief that the Rosamond is

-19
+19 Page

 ---